 Phishing tends to cast a rather wide net and hope that a few people will trust the email.
 However, there is a more targeted approach known as spear phishing.
 With this type of attack, the hacker actually conducts research on the target and creates a personal message.
 This makes it more likely that the recipient will trust the message.
 In some cases, the hacker will use the name of a familiar sender, including a co-worker or company.
 The email may also use a cloned website to make links appear credible and use the illegitimate website to collect login credentials or other data.
 Because of its targeted nature, spear phishing is difficult to identify and protect against.

 For businesses, the best way to protect against phishing is to educate employees about this type of attack and what to look out for when checking emails.
 Oftentimes, employees will have an inbox full of dozens if not hundreds of emails, and they feel pressured to rush through all their correspondence.
 Hackers on counting on the fact that their victims aren’t taking the time to look too hard at the details of each email.
 Employers need to make sure that their staff isn’t too rushed and are actively participating in preventing cyber attacks by vetting emails.

 Here are some additional tips to help prevent phishing attacks and improve cloud security:

 It can be easy to fall victim to phishing cyberattacks, especially if you don’t know how they work or what to look out for as you check emails.
 A little education can go a long way in identifying potential problems and avoiding this type of attack.
 Keep in mind that even personalized emails can be a form of spear phishing, so take the time to verify the sender and any links as you work your way through your inbox.
-For more information about cloud security, phishing, and ways to prevent this type of attack, contact the experts at prancer.
+For more information about cloud security, Phishing Cyber Attacks, and ways to prevent this type of attack, contact the experts at prancer.